baikeshen/RoboND-DeepLearning-Project/writeup.md

 However, The proposed models here are targeted on semantic segmentation of images taken from 3D simulated environment.
 It is unnecceary to duplicate this kind of architecture in order to get some reasonable performance.
 So smaller models are proposed for investigations:

-- Shallow Model 1 with 1X1 convolutions
+- Shallow Model
-- Deep Model with 1X1 convolutions
+- Deep Model

 #### Shallow Model